sionprdsi/Development-of-IT-Del-Vocational-Faculty-Information-System-Based-on-Website/README.md

 - Thorough testing to ensure implementation quality.
 - Preparation of reports and presentations for the final submission to the client.

-### Contributions and Contact
+## Contribution & Feedback:

-We are open to contributions and feedback from the community.
-For more information or inquiries, feel free to contact us at [spardosi12@gmail.com](mailto:spardosi12@gmail.com).
+We are very open to contributions and feedback from the community.
+For more information or any questions, feel free to contact us via [spardosi12@gmail.com](mailto:spardosi12@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/sion-pardosi-961607254/).

-*Hub: - sionp.*
+## License

+This project is licensed under the [MIT License](LICENSE).

 *Created with Laravel 10*